scoconno/scoconno.github.io/Teaching/Examined/God/Essay1.md

 ### Further Instruction

 + Write this paper pretending to be an Atheist.
 + This essay has three parts.
 The first asks you to use the Problem of Evil to disprove God's existence.
-The second asks you to explain one way the Atheist might respond and the third asks you to rebut that response.
+The second asks you to explain one way the Theist might respond and the third asks you to rebut that response.
 + This is an academic paper.
 It must include a thesis statement, an introduction, conclusion, and proper citation.
 See the resources page for guidance on writing philosophy papers.
 + Assume a hostile audience.
 You need to change the minds of the Theist.
 Be clear.
 Offer full, but concise explanations, etc.
 + Coffee Test: I will spend no more than 15 minutes reading each paper.
 Write *clearly*!